 The dominant factors affecting control valuations are earnings power (past and prospective) and asset values.
 The nature of our controlled businesses, the quality of the assets involved, and the fact that the Federal Income Tax basis applicable to the net assets substantially exceeds our valuations, cause us to place considerably more weight on the asset factor than is typical in most business valuations….
 The Partnership Agreement charges me with the responsibility for establishing fair value for controlling interests, and this means fair to both adding and withdrawing partners at a specific point in time.
 Wide changes in the market valuations accorded stocks at some point obviously find reflection in the valuation of businesses, although this factor is of much less importance when asset factors (particularly when current assets are significant) overshadow earnings power considerations in the valuation process…

-It’s worth noting that Sanborn, Dempster, and Berkshire were all “cigar butts” where net asset value was much higher than the current market price.
-They were very cheap businesses, but they were not good businesses, which is why valuing them was mostly based on asset value rather than earnings power.
+It’s worth noting that Sanborn, Dempster, and Berkshire were all cigar butts where net asset value was much higher than the current market price.
+They were very cheap businesses, but they were not good businesses, which is part of why valuing them was mostly based on asset value rather than earnings power.

 Circle of Competence

 Buffett and Munger have three piles: IN, OUT, and TOO HARD.
 A great many public companies simply go into the TOO HARD pile.
-This limitation – sticking with companies one can understand well – has been a key to the excellent long-term performance of Buffett and Munger.
+This limitation—sticking with companies you can understand well—has been a key to the excellent long-term performance of Buffett and Munger.

-For a value investor managing a smaller sum, who can focus on tiny, obscure micro-cap companies, there are thousands and thousands of businesses.
-There are so many that one can understand well, it makes no sense to spend long periods of time on businesses that are very difficult to understand.
+For a value investor managing a smaller sum, who can focus on tiny, obscure microcap companies, there are thousands and thousands of businesses.
+When there are so many that you probably can understand well, it makes no sense to spend long periods of time on businesses that are decidedly difficult to understand.

-For example, one could spend months gaining an understanding of General Electric, or one could spend that same amount of time gaining a complete understanding of at least a dozen tiny micro-cap companies.
-Many micro-cap businesses are quite simple.
+For example, you could spend months gaining an understanding of General Electric, or you could spend that same amount of time gaining a complete understanding of at least a dozen tiny microcap companies.
+Many microcap businesses are quite simple.

 DEMPSTER DIVING: THE ASSET CONVERSION PLAY

-Miller writes that Dempster can serve as a template for valuing businesses using the asset value approach.
-Dempster was described in the Moody’s Manual in the year Buffett started his first partnership: “manufacturer of windmills, pumps, cylinders, water systems, centrifugal pumps, steel tanks, water supply equipment, fertilizer equipment and farm implements.”
-It was a micro-cap, family-owned company in Beatrice, Nebraska.
-Its profits were very low, but the stock traded far below its asset value.
+Miller writes that Dempster can serve as a template for valuing businesses using the net asset value approach.
+Dempster’s profits were very low, but the stock traded far below its asset value.